Starbucks Bug Bounty Program

 - Clickjacking, without additional details demonstrating a specific exploit

-All bounty amounts will be at the discretion of the Starbucks Bug Bounty team, which will be evaluated for severity, impact, and quality of the report to determine the bounty level.
+All bounty amounts will be determined at the discretion of the Starbucks Bug Bounty team who will evaluate each report for severity, impact, and quality.
 There could be submissions that we determine have an acceptable level of risk such that we do not make changes.
-Please provide as much detail as possible in your report, along with clear reproducible steps.
-Well-written reports will get first priority during triage and reward phases.

 Starbucks reserves the right to modify terms and conditions of this program and your participation in the program constitutes acceptance of all terms.
 Please check this site regularly as we routinely update our program terms and eligibility, which are effective upon posting.
 We reserve the right to cancel this program at any time.
 Must be 18 or older to be eligible for an award.